CS5331-1718-G3/rest-api-development/README.md

 #### Password security

 In order to prevent rainbow table attacks, we used a random salt for each password hash, using the popular implementation `bcrypt`.
+This method generates a random 128-bit salt each time a hash is generated, appended to the original password, followed by a generation of a 184-bit hash digest using the Blowfish cipher.

 #### Authorization and policy checks